What is bicycle insurance?

 Bicycle insurance protects you against the cost of replacing or fixing your bike if it is damaged, vandalised or stolen.
-It may also protect you financially should you injure yourself whilst cycling or if you cause an accident which injures others.
+It may also protect you financially should you injure yourself whilst cycling or if you cause an accident which causes injury to others.

 1) A set figure according to the bike’s value